About Us

 After a few years of collecting this type of material and having shelves full of dispensatories, formularies, books on materia medica (medical uses of herbs), Eclectic medical text and journals, I came across a copy of Woodville’s Medical Botany.
 I hadn’t known or seen a botanical book so beautiful, over 300 hand-colored plates of medicinal plants.
 That must have been when the bibliomania virus hit me so hard.
 My search for colored-plate botanicals and hand-colored herbals began and never stopped for over 30 years.

 The years were spent in dusty bookshops with bad lighting, searching book dealer’s catalogs, visiting the book fairs in London, LA, and San Francisco, and trying to outbid other collectors at fancy auction houses.
 So many treasures have been put together in this library.
 Rare herbals like the 1529 Grete Herball, the 1565 Mattioli materia medica and the very rare first published illustrated herbal text, Apuleius Barbarus’s Herbarium (c.
 1481).
 Many of the great botanists and herbalists along with their herbals are represented here—Fuchs, Brunfels, l’Obel, Dodoens, Turner, Parkinson and Gerard—plus numerous works of medical botany, ethnobotany, floras and plant folklore.
-You can view the full Brucia botanical library digitized here on the World Herbal Library.
+You can view the full Brucia Botanical Library catalog digitized here on the World Herb Library.

 ~ Bob Brucia, Botanical Book Collector, Manufacturing Herbalist, PhytoPharmaceutical consultant